wg-perception/object_recognition_core/doc/source/api/training.rst

 Training
 ========

 Database
 --------

 When creating your training pipeline, you will want to store your model in the database.
 By using our interface you will save a lot of time.
-Creating such a cell is easy and it will automatically automatically add the following fields to the model when persisted:
+Creating such a cell is easy and it will automatically add the following fields to the model when persisted:

 - the object id
 - the model parameters
 - the fact that the document is a model, of the type given by the member function ``model_type``

 Step 1
 ^^^^^^